 “Once upon a time, in a country far, far away — because that’s when and where stories happen: once upon a time, in a country far, far away — there was a young programmer.
 He was unhappy, I take it you know how come.
 He left the village where he grew up, he left his parents and his sister behind, to find a new job and a new life elsewhere.
 A better job, and a better life.
 He walked through the woods for a day, and when he started to look for a place to sleep, he saw a speck of light.
 When he approached, he saw it was a little window in a cottage.
 He realized he was hungry, so he walked to the cottage.
 Before he could knock on the door, it opened, and a girl came out.
 She looked at him.

 “Who are you?”

 He told her his name.

 “Hi.
-I am Take” she proncounces it as Tah-Keh, “You must be hungry.
+I am Take”, she says, pronouncing her name as as “Tah-Keh”, “You must be hungry.
 And do you have a place to sleep for the night?
 No?
 Right.
 You can have dinner with me, and I have a spare bed.
 Come in.”

 They ate, they drank wine, they talked.
 He told Take about his job, the lack of results, the clueless project manager.

 “And now I’m on my way to find a new job”.

 “What kind of job?”